alperyilmaz/icgc-featurecounts/docs/troubleshooting.md

 The main reason for this behaviour is: Your links that were created in step 1 did run out of time.
 Process `fetch_encrypted_s3_url` gets pre-authenticated S3 URLs for the requested BAM files and passes these to process `featureCounts`.
 If you have many BAM files that in total take more than a day for downloading and processing (> ~30), you might want to split the workload to multiple machines.
 More detailed information can be found [here](http://docs.icgc.org/cloud/guide/#how-long-will-pre-signed-urls-remain-valid).

+## Why can't I run everything in conda?

+The reason for this is mainly process `fetch_encrypted_s3_url`that relies on the [Overture Score-client](https://github.com/overture-stack/score) for fetching pre-authenticated URLs from AWS S3.
+While making a Bioconda or conda-forge recipe for this tool available wouldn't be a general issue, the requirement to use Oracle Java for running causes some trouble.
+Neither Bioconda nor conda-forge provide access to Oracle Java (and instead rely on OpenJDK/OpenJRE), thus making packaging the score client [unfeasible](https://github.com/bioconda/bioconda-recipes/issues/8540) for now.

 ## Input Manifest not found

 Please make sure to specify a manifest file in the correct format.
 These are automatically created by the ICGC/DCC Data Portal in the correct `.tsv.gz` format and should only be unpacked to `tsv` format.
 Do not modify the files as the header is required to read the `object_id` and `file_name` information correctly.
 Further requirements: